ldiangelis/alpine/README.md

 				# exiting the terminal allows us to commit the changes to our /root/.profile file

 		# Visual Studio Code tip:
-			# this is where VSCode is really beneficial, we can keep the container running from host terminal,
+			# this is where Visual Studio Code is really beneficial, we can keep the container running from host terminal,
-	 		# and also have the benefit of being able to exit the VSCode terminal and reattach it to ensure our changes occur
+	 		# and also have the benefit of being able to exit the Visual Studio Code terminal and reattach it to ensure our changes occur

 		# sudo nano /root/.profile
 			# this should automatically add the path from our curl above, but we should still verify it has been modified